 Men: we’ve all been in that situation where you’re out having a drink or a meal with friends and you need to pop to the toilet.
-Public toilets can be hit and miss at the best of times, leaving most people longing for surroundings of their own bathroom suites, especially when it’s in a place where a lot of alcohol consumption goes on, but the worst thing is walking through that door only to be confronted by a busy urinal space.
+Public toilets can be hit and miss at the best of times, leaving most people longing for surroundings of their own bathroom suite, toilet, or ensuite, especially when it’s in a place where a lot of alcohol consumption goes on, but the worst thing is walking through that door only to be confronted by a busy urinal space.

 What do you do?
 Do you stand shoulder to shoulder with the man next to you?
 You could go into a cubicle, but what do you do if those are taken too?
 Do you stand there looking a bit awkward while you wait for your preferred urinal to free up?
 Or do you bite the bullet and just use one anyway?
 But don’t forget about urinal etiquette, a sort of unwritten rule when it comes to male bathrooms.

 We’ve come to think of urinal etiquette as somewhat of a science here at Plumbworld.
 A couple of years back we even published a lengthy article that covered just where you should stand at the urinal.
 The common rule is to leave a gap of one urinal between two people, or if it’s trough urinal, a gap big enough that you’re not touching shoulders with the man next to you.

 Getting Stage Fright

 But why does it matter?
 There’s a thing that we like to call ‘stage fright’.
 Picture this: the urinal area is busy but you spot a gap and you decide to use it, even though using it will break the urinal etiquette rules.
 You unzip and expect the magic to happen, but nothing does.
 You stare intently at the wall until, eventually, it starts to trickle.
 This happens because we are aware of the people standing nearby and there’s a pressure on you to get the job done as quickly as possible.
 This feeling may also be expedited by having a private part of our body on display.
 Our body simply decides not to cooperate.